beyondessential/tupaia/packages/access-policy/README.md

 // Create access policy instance const accessPolicy = new AccessPolicy(policy); // where `policy` is a JSON string to parse

-// Returns whether or not the access policy grants access to the 'Donor' permission group for the
+// Returns whether or not the access policy grants access to the 'Donor' role for the DL_North area,
-// DL_North area, or its ancestor DL accessPolicy.allowsSome(['DL', 'DL_North'], 'Donor');
+// or its ancestor DL
+accessPolicy.allowsSome(['DL', 'DL_North'], 'Donor');

 // Returns whether or not the access policy grants any access to Demo Land